BlackHershey/4dfp-docs/docs/tools.rst

 -@<b|l>	output big or little endian (default input endian)
 =======	====================================================================================

-N.B.:	without -a only the input ifh (or standard atlas string) is required
+N.B.:	without -a only the input ifh (or standard atlas string) is required |br|

-N.B.:	specifying <4dfp imgroot> as "333[.n]" "222" or "111" generates standard atlas space output
+N.B.:	specifying <4dfp imgroot> as "333[.n]" "222" or "111" generates standard atlas space output |br|
 N.B.:	if the 4dfp image does not exist the default output endianness is CPU endian

 ROI_resolve_4dfp